j05u3/VTS/README.md

 ### 1. Get API Keys

-Sign up and get your API key:
+Sign up and get your API key: (only one of them is required, you choose)

 - **OpenAI**: https://platform.openai.com/api-keys
 - **Groq**: https://console.groq.com/keys